This brochure is for people who have been served with:

 - a subpoena for production and to give evidence.

-A party to a proceeding can request a subpoena if a person refuses or is unable, of their own free will, to give evidence in the case or to provide documents to the Court, that are relevant to the proceeding.
+If a person refuses or is unable, of their own free will, to give evidence in the case or to provide documents to the Court, that are relevant to the proceeding, a party to a proceeding can request the Court issue a subpoena.
 However, the party should make attempts to get the required document or evidence by, for example, asking the person to provide it before requesting the Court to issue a subpoena.

 A subpoena for production and to give evidence should not be sought if production of the document/s alone would be sufficient.